 Negative situations include meeting rooms (which we will look at further in the next blog post).
 In this situation, spoken words can become difficult to understand, reducing what we refer to as speech intelligibility.

-If you have any questions regarding reverberation time, or would like any help in optimising your space, feel free to get in touch.
+If you have any questions regarding reverberation time, or would like any help in optimising your space, feel free to get in touch with our acoustic consultants.